jmoraispk/DeepMIMO/specs.md

         5. 1 params.mat

 Design principles:
-- The dataset does not include information that can be easily derived.
+- The dataset does not include information that be easily derived.
 E.g. number of interactions per path = dataset[scene][tx]['inter'] // 10 + 1
 E.g. count nans: number of paths = dataset[scene][tx]['toa']
 - Each dataset keeps constant a number of things:
-    - all TXs have the same number of antennas
-    - all RXs have the same number of antennas
+    - all TXs/RXs have the same number and type of antennas
+    -
+- If there is a single element in a list, there is no point having a list.
+  (we flatten datset[scene][tx] to dataset if it's a single-scene and single-tx dataset)
+- All .mat files are matrices and as low dimension as possible.
+The only non-matrix is a struct/dictionairy called params.mat.
 -

 We have these in helper functions.